 If the home care options don’t provide you with sufficient relief, your New York vein specialist moves on to other treatments — always starting with the least invasive.
 Procedures are done on an outpatient basis and may include:

-Using the best vein treatment in NYC for your specific pain in legs and for your unsightly veins, Dr. Melepura ensures that your treatment, no matter which one you need, causes minimal discomfort that lasts no more than a couple days.
-The appearance of your skin typically improves with two weeks.
+Using the best vein treatment in NYC for your specific pain in your legs and for your unsightly veins, Dr. Melepura ensures that your treatment, no matter which one you need, causes minimal discomfort that lasts no more than a couple of days.
+The appearance of your skin typically improves within two weeks.
 Treatment for ulcers may take longer before you see a complete recovery, although your outcome is improved with compression therapy and follow-up visits.

-Prepare for your initial appointment with a list of medications you’re taking, records of your medial history, estimates of your standing and sitting routines and a summary of your dietary and exercise practices.
+Prepare for your initial appointment with a list of medications you’re taking, records of your medical history, estimates of your standing and sitting routines, and a summary of your dietary and exercise practices.
 Contact the Sports Injury & Pain Clinic NYC sooner rather than later for an appointment to resolve any medical and cosmetic issues with your veins.
 You’ll be on your feet and back in the game in no time!

 Leg vein ablation is a procedure that uses either laser or radiofrequency waves to seal off damaged veins.

 Vein ablation is used to treat venous reflux disease (backflow of blood).
 Vein ablation becomes necessary when your symptoms fail to improve with conservative treatments like compression stockings, exercise, weight loss, and lifestyle changes.